Media portrayals of bisexuality: Anime and animated series

-Due to the fact that series creator Kunihiko Ikuhara tried to express queer and feminist themes in Revolutionary Girl Utena, some called the series "groundbreaking."
-Some characters are lesbian, like Juri Arisugawa, and others are bisexual, like Utena Tenjou, a crossdressing prince and her friend (and love) "Rose Bride" Anthy Himemiya.
 Ryouji Fujioka (also known as Ranka), the father of protagonist Haruhi Fujioka, was praised by Angela Goulene of CBR for being a "groundbreaking" queer parent.
 Goulene noted that Ranka is a crossdresser who performs as a drag queen, is accepted by his mother, and is shown as a "completely normal parent," who cares about his own daughter.
 She further says that despite his flaws, he is a "caring, loving father" who speaks fondly of Fujioka's mother, saying the show should be applauded for its "normalcy with which queerness and cross-dressing are approached in the show."
 Ranka also brings home male lovers, has cross-dressing friends, and asserts he is bisexual.

 In 2020, Pride.com talked about several characters in Western animation which they consider "bi icons."
 This includes Stewie Griffin in Family Guy (1999–Present), Roger Smith in American Dad!
 (2005–Present), Pam Poove in Archer (2009–Present), Sterling Archer in Archer (2009–Present), Bob in Bob's Burgers (2011–Present), and Rick in Rick and Morty (2013–Present), six characters in popular adult animations.
 The article also noted Korra in the all-ages animation, The Legend of Korra (2012-2014).
-The same website described Luz Noceda, the protagonist of The Owl House (2020–Present) as an "awesome" LGBTQ character, noting that she had crushes on male characters and on her friend, Amity, as confirmed by series creator Dana Terrace.
+The same website described Luz Noceda, the protagonist of The Owl House (2020–2023) as an "awesome" LGBTQ character, noting that she had crushes on male characters and on her friend, Amity, as confirmed by series creator Dana Terrace.
 In August 2020, Rebecca Sugar confirmed that Marceline the Vampire Queen of Adventure Time (2010-2018) was bisexual, noting that people began to recognize her as bisexual based on "her interactions with other people...[and] her feelings about herself," noting that she had never seen that before and that this was as "revelation" to her.
 Marceline has a canon relationship with another sapphic woman, Princess Bonnibel "Bonnie" Bubblegum, confirmed in the season finale when both kiss each other, confirming their relationship, which had been hinted at and subtle since the episode "What Was Missing," leading fans to ship these characters.
 A November 2020 episode of Adventure Time: Distant Lands, "Obsidian," also shines a light on Marcy and Bonnie's relationship.